 If, however, your social pages are lacking in interactions and audience, it can be a sign that you should be adopting a different approach.
 Below we have listed five tactics that you can adapt for your marketing strategy.

 Over the last few years, there has been a rise in the use of infographics.
 A visually appealing and concise graphic that is designed to make information easily digestible that can be shared.

 This area can also be used to advertise upcoming events or a seasonal sale.
 There are numerous banner makers available online offering a simple service where users can create graphics based on a particular use.
-The idea is to make use of striking colours that immediately catches the eye of the user, and display any text clearly and concisely otherwise you will lose the audience’s attention.
+The idea to make use of striking colors that immediately catches the eye of the user, and display any text clearly and concisely otherwise you will lose the audience’s attention.

-While B2B businesses will look to adopt a more corporate approach, B2C will be keen to appeal to a wider audience, which often means more of an informal tone.
-Most GIFs are used for comedic effect, such as the examples here.
+While B2B businesses will look to adopt a more corporate approach.
+B2C will be keen to appeal to a wider audience, which often means more of an informal tone.
+Most GIFs are used for comedic effects, such as the examples here.
 Digital marketers like the use of GIFs, not just because they offer a unique approach, but because they expand the space used for the content, thus pushing competitors off the screen.

 Social adverts are best used to build an online audience quickly and easily.
 A brand with few likes of Facebook will not appear as authoritative as one with thousands of likes.